nrz/ylikuutio/README.md

 ## Compiling
 Ylikuutio can be compiled with GCC, Clang or Visual Studio.
 In Visual Studio compiling may break due to compiler-specific bugs.
-Cross compiling from Linux® to Windows using GCC works fine.
+Cross compiling from Linux® to Windows using MinGW works fine.
 C++14 support is required.
 OpenGL 3.0 or newer is required.
 CMake 2.6.2 or newer is needed for the compiling process.